-A CHFA-DOH Consolidated Application (the "application"), in its most recent form, shall be completed and submitted by an applicant seeking tax credits.
-Unless otherwise specified herein, reference to "LIHTC" application shall mean 4% and 9% LIHTC applications.
+A ConApp, in its most recent form, shall be completed and submitted by an applicant seeking tax credits.
+Unless otherwise specified herein, reference to "LIHTC" application shall mean 4% and

+9% LIHTC applications.
 Each LIHTC application shall be evaluated pursuant to the QAP in effect and the Code.
-The completed application package must satisfy the Application Criteria established in the QAP and the policy objectives and administrative requirements of the Authority.
+The completed application package must satisfy the Application Criteria established in the QAP at Section III.F. and the policy objectives and Administrative Requirements of the Authority.
+In addition to the Administrative Requirements and the Code, 4% tax credit applications may also be subject to requirements published in a Notice of Funding Availability (NOFA).